 What are waffle fries?

-Waffle fries are essentially criss cut fries made from Idaho Potatoes.
-They are fried in peanut oil and seasoned with salt and pepper.
+Waffle fries are criss cut fries made from Idaho potatoes.
+They are simply fried and seasoned with salt and pepper.

 Do you know Dairy Treet is misspelled?

 It’s not misspelled!
 Before Bruxië came along in Orange the restaurant was called Dairy Treet.
 It was established in 1949 and was the oldest hamburger stand in Orange.
 They offered burgers, fries, and soft serve ice cream.
 This portion of our menu is a tribute to “Dairy Treet”.

 Do you have nutritional facts for your menu/waffles?